 Mobile operating system architectures differ from classical desktop architectures in important ways.
 For example, all mobile operating systems implement app permission systems that regulate access to specific APIs.
 They also offer more (Android) or less rich (iOS) inter-process communication (IPC) facilities that enable apps to exchange signals and data.
 These platform-specific features come with their own set of pitfalls.
 For example, if IPC APIs are misused, sensitive data or functionality might be unintentionally exposed to other apps running on the device.

 Traditional injection and memory management issues aren't often seen in mobile apps due to the smaller attack surface.
 Mobile apps mostly interact with the trusted backend service and the UI, so even if many buffer overflow vulnerabilities exist in the app, those vulnerabilities usually don't open up any useful attack vectors.
 The same applies to browser exploits such as cross-site scripting (XSS allows attackers to inject scripts into web pages) that are very prevalent in web apps.
 However, there are always exceptions.
 XSS is theoretically possible on mobile in some cases, but it's very rare to see XSS issues that an individual can exploit.
-For more information about XSS, see Testing for Cross-Site Scripting Flaws in the chapter Testing Code Quality.

 This protection from injection and memory management issues doesn't mean that app developers can get away with writing sloppy code.
 Following security best practices results in hardened (secure) release builds that are resilient against tampering.
 Free security features offered by compilers and mobile SDKs help increase security and mitigate attacks.